Argexitoo/Project2/README.md

 ​

 **Meetings in which I have participated** - As a user I want to see the meetings I have been on previously ​

+**Add new meeting** - As a user I want to be able to create new meetings with other people ​

+**List of meetings** - As a user I want to be able to see my set up meetings ​

+**Delete meeting** - As a user I want to be able to delete the meetings I created ​

+**Update meeting** - As a user I want to be able to update the information of my meetings ​

 ## Routes